-In 2024, CEZ derived around 20% of EBITDA from its regulated electricity distribution network activities, up from 14% in 2023.
+In 2024, CEZ derived around 20% of its EBITDA from its regulated electricity distribution network activities, up from 14% in 2023.
 The significant increase in earnings from the Distribution segment was partly a result of the first-time consolidation of GasNet and correction factors that resulted in an increase in earnings from electricity distribution networks.
 These higher earnings will be corrected in future years.
 Pro forma for the full-year contribution of GasNet, which was only consolidated from 1 September 2024, we estimate that the share of regulated earnings would have been around 24% in 2024.
+We expect this share to increase steadily over the coming years.